-In Traditional Chinese Medicine (TCM), health is believed to be a result of balanced chi (vital energy) flowing freely through the body’s meridians.
-If chi stagnates or is blocked, the body’s harmony is disrupted, leading to illness or discomfort.
-One of the primary ways Tai Chi Qigong aligns with TCM is by promoting the smooth circulation of chi throughout the body.
-Through its gentle movements, deep breathing, and meditative focus, Tai Chi Qigong actively supports chi flow and contributes to overall health and vitality.
+In Traditional Chinese Medicine (TCM), health is believed to be a result of balanced Chi (vital energy) flowing freely through the body’s meridians.
+If Chi stagnates or is blocked, the body’s harmony is disrupted, leading to illness or discomfort.
+One of the primary ways Tai Chi Qigong aligns with TCM is by promoting the smooth circulation of this vital energy throughout the body.
+Through its gentle movements, deep breathing, and meditative focus, Tai Chi Qigong actively supports energy flow and contributes to overall health and vitality.

 Movement Stimulates the Meridians